Goal

 .build(); // Build the animate action.

-to set the animation Pepper will perform.
+We used the previously created Animation to set the animation Pepper will perform.

-We can now run the Animate
+We can now run the Animate:

 // Run the animate action asynchronously.